MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/configure-and-assign-esp.md

 1. In the **Settings** page, toggle the option **Show app and profile configuration progress** to **Yes**.

-   1. After toggling the option **Show app and profile configuration progress** to **Yes**, several new options will appear.
+   1. After the option **Show app and profile configuration progress** is toggled to **Yes**, several new options will appear.
 Configure these options based on the desired behavior for the ESP as described in the section [Autopilot Enrollment Status Page (ESP) configuration options](#autopilot-enrollment-status-page-esp-configuration-options):

    1. Once the different ESP options under the **Settings** page have been configured as desired, select **Next**.